Game Procedures and Rules

 While playing for more than one team is strongly discouraged, a player may appear on the rosters of two teams in the same age group as long as they are not in the same flight nor bracket, subject to the approval of the coaches of both teams AND one of the player’s parents.
 In the event of conflicting game schedules, a player appearing on multiple rosters may only play for one of the teams.
 Guest players may only appear on one roster.
 UNDER 8 POLICY Needham Memorial Day Tournament supports Massachusetts Youth Soccer Association’s Policy Regarding Play at Under 8.
 Click Here to review policy…

-For 2021, games will be played on Saturday, Sunday and Monday between 8:00 AM and 8:00 PM with some Friday night games for local teams, starting at 5:30 pm.
-There will be no semi-final or final games on Monday.
-Coaches may coach more than one team as long as each team has a different, credentialed Assistant Coach, and within 1 week of acceptance into the tournament, coaches may request special consideration as to when their teams’ games are played.
+Qualifying games will be played on Saturday and Sunday between 8:00 AM and 10:00 PM (on Fields with lights), with semi-final and championship games played on Championship Monday.
+A small number of qualifying games for local teams will be played on Friday evening after 5 PM.
+Coaches may coach more than one team as long as each team has a different, credentialed Assistant Coach.
+Within 1 week of acceptance into the tournament, coaches may request special consideration as to when their teams’ games are played.
 The Tournament Committee will endeavor to accommodate all reasonable requests; however, once the schedule has been published, no further changes will be made (unless a team drops out, field conditions change, or other issues come up that require a schedule change).

 Game Length/Team Colors

 Subject to weather and other conditions beyond the control of the Tournament Committee, each team entering the tournament is guaranteed 3 matches (unless a team forfeits).
-Invitational 9v9 matches shall be 60 minutes in length (two 30 minute halves) with a 5-minute half-time interval.
-Invitational 11v11 matches shall be 70 minutes in length (two 35 minute halves) with a 5-minute half-time interval.
-College Showcase Qualifying matches shall be 80 minutes in length (two 40 minute halves) with one 5 minute half-time interval.
+Invitational qualifying 9v9 matches shall be 60 minutes in length (two 30 minute halves) with a 5-minute half-time interval.
+Invitational qualifying 11v11 matches shall be 70 minutes in length (two 35 minute halves) with a 5-minute half-time interval.
+College Showcase qualifying matches shall be 80 minutes in length (two 40 minute halves) with one 5 minute half-time interval.
 There will be no extension of time for substitutions, injuries or balls out of play – the play clock will run continuously.
-At the conclusion of each game, the two coaches and the referee will sign the scorecard attesting to the game score.
-Game lengths for the championship games will remain one hour in length.
+At the conclusion of each game, the NMDT Field Marshal and the referee will confirm the game score.
+Game lengths for the championship games will follow the game lengths of the qualifying matches.
 If any game is terminated after one-half of play, the score at the time will stand and the game will be considered official.
 Teams named first in the schedule will be considered the home team.
 In the event of a color conflict, the home team must change color.

 US Soccer Heading Rule